 WARRANTY REGISTRATION AND CONTACT INFORMATION: The warranty registrations for component parts should be completed and delivered in accordance with the instructions contained therein.
 The TLW registration must be completed and returned to KZRV within fifteen (15) days of delivery of the unit to the consumer.
 Failure to do so can void this TLW or cause delays in obtaining benefits.
-The TLW registration, and all inquiries, must be directed to: KZRV, L.P., Warranty Department, 0985N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768-4016.
-[Form 1 year 09-11-12].
+The TLW registration, and all inquiries, must be directed to: KZRV, L.P., Warranty Department, 0985 N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768-4016.